Order-by-disorder from Schwinger bosons in a frustrated honeycomb ferromagnet: Phase diagram

+obtained from ED on the same 24-site cluster at representative $\mathbf{q}$ points in the Brillouin zone: $\Gamma$ (gray), $M$ (blue), and $M/2$ (red), corresponding respectively to the dominant Bragg peaks of the FM, ZZ, and dZZ phases.
+Even for this modest cluster size, the presence of the dZZ phase is clearly evidenced, and its extent as a function of $J_3$ is consistent with both the literature~\cite{jiang_quantum_2023} and our gSBMFT results.

-Altogether, the $g$-SBMFT framework introduced here is in agreement with ED and DMRG results.
-This provides further support to the order-from-disorder mechanism underlying the existence of the dZZ phase in the ferro-antiferromagnetic $J_1$-$J_3$ Heisenberg model since our results are obtained in much larger systems.
-Our work also shows how the $g$-SBMFT is a better suited method than the s-SBMFT to deal with the magnetic properties of frustrated ferromagnets.
+Altogether, the gSBMFT framework introduced here is in agreement with ED and DMRG results.
+This provides further support to the order-by-disorder mechanism underlying the existence of the dZZ phase in the ferro-antiferromagnetic $J_1$-$J_3$ Heisenberg model since our results are obtained in much larger systems.
+Our work also shows how the gSBMFT is a better suited method than the SBMFT to deal with the magnetic properties of frustrated ferromagnets.